EICR Certificate Cost

 Can I Action Electrical Safety Certificate Testing By Myself?

-If you have the right experience and are confident in doing so, you can carry out initial PAT testing yourself.
-However, in order to acquire a legal Electrical Safety Certificate, any electrical work must be inspected and signed off by a licenced electrician.
+No - in order to acquire a legal Electrical Safety Certificate, any electrical work must be inspected and signed off by a licensed electrician.

 What Is NICEIC?